dadoonet/elasticsearch-java-client-demo/README.md

 # Elasticsearch Client Java Sample project

-https://discuss.elastic.co has many questions about the Elasticsearch Java Client.
+I'm getting a lot of questions on https://discuss.elastic.co where people are asking about the Elasticsearch Java Client.

-To address those questions, I often attempt to reproduce the issues.
+The only way to answer is by trying to reproduce the problems.

-This repository houses many examples derived from those discussions.
-I believe it could be beneficial for many, so I've made the code available here.
+This repository contains then some examples that are coming from those discussions.
+It might be useful for anyone, so I'm sharing the code here.

-You're welcome to contribute your own examples if you'd like.
+Feel free to add your own examples if you wish.

 This repository is tested against Elasticsearch 8.10.1.